theNewDynamic/oregonsadventurecoast.com/content/blog/2016-03-10-local-spotlight-egyptian-theatre.md

 image: "/img/egyptian-theatre-coos-bay--blog-695x322.jpg.png"

 ---
 While we're in "shut-down" mode from the COVID-19 pandemic, we're taking a closer look at some of our historical gems right here in the Coos Bay area.
-In this post, we're highlighting one of our most treasured sites, the <a href="[http://egyptiantheatreoregon.com/](http://egyptiantheatreoregon.com/ "http://egyptiantheatreoregon.com/")" target="_blank">Egyptian Theatre</a>, a cultural icon of the area since its doors first opened in 1925.
+In this post, we're highlighting one of our most treasured sites, the [Egyptian Theatre](http://egyptiantheatreoregon.com), a cultural icon of the area since its doors first opened in 1925.
 That's right, you don’t need to travel across the world to visit a historical Egyptian landmark, there’s one right downtown!

 !\[\](/img/Egyptian Theatre Oregon's Adventure Coast.jpg)